 So, what happens to flaky tests that are only flaky 5% of the time?
 Or what about one that’s 20% flaky, but not frequently executed or in an impactful area of the code?
 These tend to get put on the backburner where they accumulate until flaky test day.

-Using Gradle Enterprise to prioritize and fix flaky tests
+Using Develocity to prioritize and fix flaky tests

-Jim Hurne, Senior Software Engineer from the Gradle Enterprise Engineering Team, says that his favorite feature in Gradle Enterprise is the ability to search for the test class you are working on and use the Test Dashboard filtering to view all tests that have failed or are identified as flaky within that test class.
+Jim Hurne, Senior Software Engineer from the Develocity Engineering Team, says that his favorite feature in Develocity is the ability to search for the test class you are working on and use the Test Dashboard filtering to view all tests that have failed or are identified as flaky within that test class.
 Then you can prioritize those based on percentage of flakiness and start the investigation and fixing process.

 “What gets measured gets improved.”

 To illustrate this process, here is the Test Failure Analytics dashboard in Develocity: